prajwalathreya/CS474-Homework/README.md

     Yes an abstract class can implement interfaces.

 ~Can a class implement two or more interfaces that have methods whose signatures differ only in return types?
-    If two interfaces contains a method with same signature but different in the return types,then it is impossible to implement both the implementation simultaneously
+    If two interfaces contains a method with same signature but differ in the return types,then it is impossible to implement both the interfaces simultaneously

 ~Can an abstract class inherit from a concrete class?
-    Abstract class is similar to interfaces.We cannot instantiate them but they might be some company for them.
-B may contain a concrete mix of methods declared with or without implemntation
+    Abstract class is similar to interfaces.We cannot instantiate them,but they may contain a concrete mix of methods declared with or without implementation.

 ~Can an abstract class/Interface be instantiated as anonymous concrete classes?
-    No we cannot instantiate an interface or abstract class.But we can instantiate an anonymous class that implements and extends the interface and extends the interface or abstractClass without defining a class Object.
+    No we cannot instantiate an interface or abstract class.But we can instantiate an anonymous class that implements and extends the interface or abstract class without defining a class object.